-Pili Bio uses microorganisms to produce organic dyes to replace petrochemical versions (non-renewable, toxic to work with) and vegetal ones (non scalable, expensive, dependant on weather).
+Uses microorganisms to produce organic dyes to replace petrochemical versions and vegetal ones.

 Mycotex developed a mushroom-based textile that can be grown into custom-fitted moulds.
 This eliminates the need for yarns, weaving and other process steps.
 The material is 100% biodegradable and has anti-microbal properties.

-The Agraloop Collects waste from fibrous foodcrop production (hemp, flax, banana, pineapple etc.) and turns it into fibers for textiles.
-These fibers can then be processed using conventional cotton machinery.
+Collects waste from fibrous foodcrop production (hemp, flax, banana, pineapple etc.) and turns it into fibers for textiles.

-Dragon is a novel water purification technology that uses light and has very high efficiency.
-The technology has been developed by a team from the Riga Technical University.
+Novel water purification technology that uses light and has very high efficiency.

 Created an online B2B platform that matches fashion professionals with the connections and resources they need to grow successful and sustainable businesses.